 Colossians 2:11–13

-Just as Jesus truly died and was resurrected, Paul and the Colossians could confidently say their old selves had died and Christ had made them alive at their burial and resurrection of baptism.
-That cannot be accomplished with sprinkling or pouring.
+Just as Jesus truly died and was resurrected, Paul and the Colossians could confidently say that their old selves had died and Christ had made them alive at their burial and resurrection through baptism.
+Sprinkling or pouring simply cannot depict or accomplish burial and resurrection.

 4. There is only one baptism

-The New Testament says there is now only one baptism acceptable in the sight of Christ (Ephesians 4:4–6), and that is when a penitent believer submits to the death of Jesus in full immersion of water and is raised to walk in newness of life.
+The New Testament says that there is now only one baptism acceptable in the sight of Christ, and that is when a penitent believer submits to the death of Jesus in full immersion of water and is raised to walk in newness of life.

 - The language of the Bible defines baptism as immersion.